 Authentic Moroccan Beldia From the Rif Mountains

-Also known as Kief, the Moroccan Beldia is the variety Riffian farmers used for decades to produce the old school blond/chocolaty Moroccan hash.
-This landrace strain is easy to grow both indoors and outdoors as it can withstand droughts, high temperatures and thrive in a poor soil.
+Moroccan Beldia: The Legendary Kief Variety.
+Beldia is the variety cultivated by Riffian farmers for generations to craft the renowned old-school blond/chocolaty Moroccan hash.
+This landrace strain thrives indoors and outdoors, enduring droughts, high temperatures, and poor soil.
 Its sweet honey smell and delicate floral and minty taste are unlike any other strain.

 Probably one of the fastest-flowering Sativas in the world, this plant is very well suited for outdoor cultivation.
 Because this variety has adapted to the harsh arid climate of the Moroccan Rif it can withstand high temperatures and thrive with very little water or nutrients.

 The plants are vigorous but do not grow many side branches which makes this strain highly suitable for Sea Of Green setups.
 Indoors, the Beldia finishes in only 7 to 9 weeks of flowering.
-Outdoors, the plants are ripe between the end of August and the end of September.
+Outdoors, the plants are ripe between the beginning of August and the end of September.
+This authentic Moroccan Beldia is semi-autoflowering which means that it can start flowering regardless of the photoperiod.
+Topping off the plants and providing them with high quality soil will cause them to prolong their vegetative growth phase.
 The Moroccan Landrace is low-maintenance and is easy to grow both indoors and outdoors.

 The smoke is sweet and floral with minty and spicy undertones.
 The Beldia is a fast hitter with a clear joyful high that doesn’t last for too long.